Pennsylvania Breach of Personal Information Notification Act

 (1) A financial institution that complies with the notification requirements prescribed by the Federal Interagency Guidance on Response Programs for Unauthorized Access to Customer Information and Customer Notice is deemed to be in compliance with this act.

-(2) An entity that complies with the notification requirements or procedures pursuant to the rules, regulations, procedures or guidelines established by the entity's primary or functional Federal regulator shall be in compliance with this act.
+(2) An entity, a State agency or a State agency's contractor that complies with the notification requirements or procedures pursuant to the rules, regulations, procedures or guidelines established by the entity's, State agency's or State agency's contractor's primary State or functional Federal regulator, shall be in compliance with this act.

 Credits